Skip to main

 • Make-up work is allowed if the affected student agrees.

-• Review sessions are permitted as long as attendance is not required.
+• Review sessions are permitted as long as attendance is not required and no new information is provided.